smileservices/dev_blogpposts/DJANGO/images.md

 ```

 ## Example implementation of VersatileImageField for production
+- delete all produced images sets with post_delete signal
-- need to create thumbs each time we save/update the image
+- create thumbs each time we save/update the image
-- need to use VERSATILEIMAGEFIELD_RENDITION_KEY_SETS for specifying how we create the thumbnails
+- use VERSATILEIMAGEFIELD_RENDITION_KEY_SETS for specifying how we create the thumbnails

 ```python